Participation in a trial

 How does a clinical trial differ from ‘standard’ treatment?

 If you do take part in a trial, you will be informed in more detail than is normal for a ‘standard’ treatment.
 Another difference is that you must give explicit permission to participate in the treatment.
 You will follow a treatment timetable prescribed by your specialist.
-You will receive clear and honest information about this timetable.
+You will receive information about this timetable.
 If you consider this information understandable and sufficient, you give permission for participation.
 This is known as ‘informed consent’.

 If you participate in a trial, it is possible that your treatment team will be larger than with ‘standard’ treatment.
 Doctors, nurses, social workers and other professionals in health care may make up the treatment team.
 They will closely monitor the progress of your treatment process.

 There are different phases through which medication research is performed.
 This can be for new medicine, a new combination of medicine or medicine already on the market but now investigated for hematologic diseases.
 They are listed below.

 These trials correspond with the first administration of the medicine in humans, following toxicological studies in animals.
 Phase 1-trials are aimed at identifying the behavior of the medicine in humans (absorption, distribution in the blood, excretion from the body).
 This research has therefore no immediate therapeutic interest.
 Tolerance and safety are looked at, usually through increasing doses.
 It also often involves an evaluation of pharmacodynamics and pharmacokinetics.

 Phase 2 trials have the main objective of determining whether the medicine is indeed effective for the intended indication.
 The search is also implemented to find the optimum dosage for achieving this effectiveness with the minimum side effects.